Where Can Green Card Holders Travel?

 With your green card, you can travel to a number of countries without a visa.
 The United States has an agreement known as a “good neighbor policy” with Canada and Mexico.
 With this policy, as a green card holder, you don’t need to obtain a visa before traveling to any of these two countries.
 You will, however, need to present your passport to enter those countries.

 Apart from the countries under the good neighbor policy, you can also travel to some other countries for the purpose of tourism without a visa.
-Those countries include Albania, Anguilla, Antigua and Barbuda, Armenia, Aruba, Bahamas, Belize, Bermuda, Bonaire, Bosnia and Herzegovina, Cayman Islands, Chile, Costa Rica, Curaçao, Dominican Republic, Georgia, Kosovo, Malaysia, Montenegro, Morocco, Oman, Panama, Peru, Philippines, Qatar, Serbia, Singapore, Sint Maarten, South Korea, Taiwan, Turkey, Turks and Caicos, United Arab Emirates also grant visa waivers to U.S. green card holders.
+Those countries include Albania, Anguilla, Antigua and Barbuda, Armenia, Aruba, Bahamas, Bahrain, Belize, Bermuda, Bonaire, Bosnia and Herzegovina, Cayman Islands, Chile, Costa Rica, Curaçao, Dominican Republic, El Salvador, Georgia, Guatemala, Honduras, Jamaica, Malaysia, Montenegro, Morocco, Nicaragua, Oman, Panama, Peru, Philippines, Qatar, Serbia, Singapore, Sint Maarten, South Korea, Taiwan, Thailand, Turks and Caicos, and United Arab Emirates also grant visa waivers to U.S. green card holders.

 Learn more about Travelling with a Green Card.